George Jumpp '14

 George Jumpp graduated in 2014 with a degree in nutritional sciences and went on to earn a doctorate in chiropractic.
 An accomplished member of UNH’s track team, George credits chiropractic care with contributing to his success as an athlete.

 The apex of George’s track career came unexpectedly on graduation day during a meet at Princeton University.
 That day, he became the current number one ranked hammer thrower in his home country of Jamaica and one of the top five hammer throwers in the country’s history of track and field.

-George Jumpp: I am currently working as a family and wellness chiropractor in Dover at In Motion Chiropractic.
+George Jumpp: I am the owner of Jumpp Chiropactic in Manchester, N.H.
 My goal is to teach the community how important having a healthy spine and healthy nervous system is directly related to achieving optimal wellness.
-We work with infants, pregnant women, athletes, and the geriatric community.

 George: My education and experience at UNH prepared me for success in chiropractic.
 I have a strong understanding and foundation in the sciences of the human body thanks to the diverse classes at UNH.
 I’m thankful to be a part of a small group of health care providers with a nutrition background to help educate people about the relationship between food and health.